Securing Your Infrastructure: The Imperative of Non-Transferable Workload Identities

 Securing workload identities requires a multi-faceted approach.
 Next, we’ll look at how to implement attribute-based access control.

-Implementing Conditional Access for Workload Identities
+Implementing Attribute-Based Access Control (ABAC) for Workload Identities

 Best Practices for Managing Non-Transferable Identities